cornell-dti/trends-in-web-dev-website/docs/lecture3.md

 );
 ```

-Here, I display the text "I have a prelim today."
-However, in the curly braces,
+Here, we display the text "I have a prelim today.".
+However, in the curly
-if `prelimToday` is `false` I insert the word "don't".
-Conditional rendering
+braces, if `prelimToday` is `false` then the word "don't" will be rendered.
-with `&&` is useful when you only have expected behavior for one branch of the
+Conditional rendering with `&&` is useful when you only have expected behavior
-conditional.
-In this case, I only had desired behavior if `prelimToday` were
+for one branch of the conditional.
+In this case, I only had desired behavior if
-`false`.
+`prelimToday` were `false`.

 As you have seen, React's conditional rendering made modifying render behavior
 based on conditions a lot easier.
 In this small example, we went from five lines